 How do singing sand dunes work?
 Killpecker’s sand grains are rounder and more polished than the grains of non-booming dunes.
 Subsequently, as wind passes over the dunes or visitors walk on the grains, the smooth sand slips and slides down the sides of the hills, producing the inimitable sounds.

 Boar’s Tusk, the core of an extinct and eroded volcano, protrudes out of Killpecker Sand Dunes’ otherwise flat landscape.
 The volcanic plug is one of two geologically formed landmarks in Wyoming; the other is Devils Tower in the northeastern corner of the state (see the next landmark on our list)

 The spire that makes up Boar’s Tusk’s summit is also known as the Sentinel or Rock Point.
-Four-wheel-drive vehicles are recommended for exploring Boar’s Tusk and the surrounding Red Desert.
+Four-wheel-drive vehicles are recommended for exploring Boar’s Tusk and the surrounding Red Desert outside of Rock Springs.

 Erosion is credited for revealing Devils Tower, a massive, once-hidden monolith that towers 1,267 feet above the Belle Fourche River near Sundance.
 The park surrounding the national monument, home to deer, prairie dogs and other wildlife, is blanketed with pine forests, woodlands and grasslands.

 Also known as Bear Lodge, the monolith is a sacred place for many American Indian tribes in the area, including the Arapaho, Crow, Cheyenne, Kiowa, Lakota and Shoshone, and was designated as the nation’s first national monument in 1906 by President Theodore Roosevelt.
 Learn more about geologic landmarks in Wyoming